Museum open Thursday-Sunday, 12 pm-4 pm

 Click here to explore current exhibitions at Updike Farmstead.

 The Historical Society of Princeton purchased the six-acre Updike Farmstead from the estate of Stanley Updike in 2004.
-The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage, and garden sheds.
-After the purchase, careful plans were laid for the rehabilitation of the late 18th/early 19th century farmhouse and related sitework to accommodate expanded operations for the Historical Society.
+The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage, garden sheds, and a raised-bed organic garden.
 With initial support for the purchase of the Farmstead from the New Jersey Green Acres Program and the Mercer County Open Space Preservation Board, the Historical Society also received funding from the New Jersey Cultural Trust and from the New Jersey Historic Trust as well private foundations, corporations, and very generous individuals.
 The Historical Society partnered with the Princeton architectural firm of Farewell Mills Gatsch on the farmhouse rehabilitation from fall 2009 through 2010.
 Ronica Bregenzer, Architect and Baxter Construction worked on the large barn renovation, which was completed in 2017.